Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion: Experiments

-\subsection{Experiment settings}
+\subsection{Experiment Settings}

+\textbf{Dataset.} Our data sets come from the Broad Bioimage Benchmark Collection \cite{articleLjosa} (https://bbbc.broadinstitute.org/BBBC006).
+The data sets consist of 34 sets of microscopic images from human U2OS cells.
+The cells are stained with Hoechst 33342 markers and actin markers by phalloidin.

+The stained cells are imaged with an exposure of 15 and 1000 ms for two colors sequentially using a 20x objective.
+For each site, the optimal focus is found via laser auto-focusing.
+The automated microscope was then programmed to collect a z-stack of 32 image sets with the step size of 2 $\mu$m.
+As instructed by the dataset, we set z = 17 as our ground truth.
+Each z position consists of 768 images from different imaging areas.
+Each image, containing two-color channels, has a size of 696 x 520 pixels in 16-bit TIF format.
+In our experiment, we assign the first 675 pictures as the training set and the rest 93 images as the test set.
+We segment each image into four images with the size of 348 x 260 for ease of computation.

-We use Adam optimizer with learning rate 0.01, momentum 0.9, batch size 8.
-The network is usually trained for 80 epochs.
-All the following experiments were performed in a desktop with AMD Ryzen 7 5800X CPU and NVIDIA RTX 3080 GPU.
+\textbf{Training and evaluation} We use an Adam optimizer with a learning rate of 0.01, a momentum of 0.9, and a batch size of 8.
+The network is trained for 80 epochs.
+Because the PSF is depth-dependent, our model is trained from scratch for every depth for evaluation.
+For a fair comparison, all other competing methods are trained following the same process.
+SSIM and PSNR \cite{1284395, Hor2010ImageQM} are measured for performance estimation.
+The following experiments were performed on a desktop with NVIDIA RTX 3080 GPU.